 - The student must have been enrolled in course(s) during the term in which the course was taken (i.e. not on co-op).

 - The make-up exam used for Senior Privilege must be taken during the second day of exam week in the student's final term.

-- The grade for the exam must be reported to the Student Resource Center (SRC) by the fourth day of the exam period.
+- The grade for the exam must be reported to Drexel Central by the fourth day of the exam period.

-- The student's permanent record will record the fact that the student took the course two different times; the grade earned in each will appear on the record and both grades will be included in the GPA calculation according to policy.
+- The student's permanent record will record the fact that the student took the course two different times; the grade earned in each will appear on the record and both grades will be included in the GPA calculation.

 Senior Privilege does not exempt students from attending class and/or taking final exams in courses for which they are enrolled during the last term of their senior year.
 Students are required to adhere to class attendance requirements for all other courses as specified by university policy.

-- The student must secure a Senior Privilege application form from the SRC Academic Forms page and fill in the required information.
+- The student must secure a Senior Privilege application form from the Drexel Central Forms & Applications page and fill in the required information.

-- The student must have his/her academic advisor verify eligibility and sign on the approval line; the form must then be signed by the Office of the University Registrar.
+- The student has his/her appropriate academic advisor verify their eligibility and sign the approval line, after which it must be signed by the Office of the University Registrar (OUR).

-- The student takes the completed form to the Cashiers Office (currently relocated to Room 010 of the Main Building) where he/she will pay the required special examination fee; the Cashiers Office must stamp the form to verify payment.
+- The completed form should be taken to the Cashier's Office in Drexel Central, Main Building Suite 106, where the student will pay the required special examination fee.
+The Cashier's Office must stamp the form to verify payment.